 M.S.
 Engineering, Building Systems Program, University of Colorado, Boulder

 Professional Engineer (PE), Connecticut

 Robb Aldrich is a Principal Mechanical Engineer at SWA, focusing on energy systems in buildings including: evaluating new technologies, modeling building performance, optimizing designs, and researching new products and systems.
 Before coming to SWA in 2000, he spent several years designing, installing, and repairing solar electric and thermal systems.
-At SWA, Mr. Aldrich works with builders and designers all across the country to make residential buildings healthier, more efficient, less costly to build and operate, and more comfortable.
+At SWA, Robb works with builders and designers all across the country to make residential buildings healthier, more efficient, less costly to build and operate, and more comfortable.

 • Thermal and moisture performance of walls and building assemblies

 • Energy and IAQ implications of ventilation systems

 • Simplified heating and cooling in low-load homes